 The current members of the Nominating and Corporate Governance Committee comprise Mr. Whitfield, who chairs the committee, Mr. Ajer and Mr. Greer.
 The board of directors annually reviews the NASDAQ listing standards definition of independence for the Nominating and Corporate Governance Committee and has determined that all members of our Nominating and Corporate Governance Committee are independent.
-The Nominating and Corporate Governance Committee charter can be found on our corporate website at www.nektar.com.
+The Nominating and Corporate Governance Committee at www.nektar.com.